 Creating a Tenant Restriction

-- Access the Check Point SASE Administrator Portal and click Internet Access.
+- Access the Check Point SASE Administrator Portal and click Internet Access > Tenant Restrictions.

 - In the Source field, add groups or users list to which you want to apply the rule.
 Default is Any.

-- Click Any > Add Source > Groups or Members.
+- Click Any > Add Source > Groups or Members to scope the rule to specific users.

-- To activate the rule, turn on the Status toggle button.
+- To activate the rule, turn on the Status toggle.

-- Each application support a single configuration.
+- Each application supports a single configuration.
 Rules are not prioritized or matched in order.

 - All changes to the Tenant Restrictions configuration (for example, domain updates, enabling or disabling rules) are recorded in the administrator audit log.